-The above map shows the simulated distribution for the Abyssinian Woodpecker ( abyssinicus) for the present based on recent observed climate change.
-The map is generated by relating the species current range to current climate simulations.
+The above map shows the simulated distribution of Abyssinian Woodpecker ( abyssinicus) for the present day based on recent observed climate change.
+The map is generated by relating the species's current range to current climate simulations.

 See Hole et al. 2009 for further information.

 Case studies on climate change from State of the World's Birds

 Return to "Projecting the impacts of climate change"